 - The search mechanism on your website isn’t advanced and agile enough to handle all kinds of search queries.

 Are you facing any one of these problems?
 Don’t worry.

 I’ll be discussing some best practices that will help you improve the internal search on your WordPress website.

 1. Create A Custom Search Page

-Your website visitors are anyways familiar with using a search system, then why not give them a dedicated search page.
+If your website visitors are familiar with using a search system, then why not give them a dedicated search page?

 For creating a custom search page for a WordPress website, you’ll need backend access to your website using a file manager.
 Then trace the following steps:

 Duplicate the page.php name the new file searchpage.php and open it for editing.

 Lastly, you’ve to save the searchpage.php template and go back to WordPress.